HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 bash get_version.sh
 ```

-2.2.2) Run below command to up the server
+2.2.2) Run below command to bring up the server

 > Note:
 > When runing the new LLM model for first time, measurement file gets created and and get stored in measurement folder as used **-v ./measurement:/root/scripts/measurement** docker volume.